Point interactions and singular solutions to semilinear elliptic equations: Further extensions and remarks

 \subsection{Other approaches}

-The operator-theoretic characterization of the elliptic equation \eqref{eq:singular_elliptic} provided by Theorem~\ref{th:main_equivalence} makes available a wide range of tools.
+The operator-theoretic characterization of the elliptic equation \eqref{eq:singular_elliptic} provided by Theorems~\ref{th:main_equivalence}-\ref{th:equivalence-weak} makes available a wide range of tools.
 For example, the self-adjointness of $-\Delta_\alpha$ allows one to define the heat semigroup $\{e^{t\Delta_\alpha}\}_{t>0}$ and, in turn, by means of parabolic estimates (see, e.g., \cite{Bargera}), the flow of the singular semilinear heat equation

-In this framework, one may formally identify solutions to \eqref{eq:singular_elliptic} with $\omega$-limits of orbits of \eqref{eq:nlh}.
+Stationary solutions of this flow are precisely solutions of \eqref{eq:point_elliptic1}.
+Under additional compactness and dissipativity assumptions, one may recover stationary solutions as $\omega$-limit points of parabolic trajectories.
 In the regular setting, the above connection has been used in \cite{CMT-2000} to construct multiple nodal solutions.